 Lactation consultants can help you with any problems you might have with breastfeeding.
 Find out if your local hospital or child health clinic provides this service, otherwise you can pay for a private consultation.
-Visit www.lcanz.org has information about aids and devices that can help with day-to-day activities.
-Visit www.ilcaustralia.org.au or call 1300 885 886.
+Visit www.lcanz.org

 The Australian Breastfeeding Association has a helpline 1800 mum 2 mum (686 268) and online forum to help you with any breastfeeding concerns.